bottlerocket-os/bottlerocket/variants/README.md

 This variant is compatible with Kubernetes 1.22, 1.23, and 1.24 clusters.

-### aws-k8s-1.21-nvidia: Kubernetes 1.21 node
+### aws-k8s-1.22-nvidia: Kubernetes 1.22 NVIDIA node

-The [aws-k8s-1.21-nvidia](aws-k8s-1.21-nvidia/Cargo.toml) variant includes the packages needed to run a Kubernetes node in AWS.
+The [aws-k8s-1.22-nvidia](aws-k8s-1.22-nvidia/Cargo.toml) variant includes the packages needed to run a Kubernetes node in AWS.
 It also includes the required packages to configure containers to leverage NVIDIA GPUs.
 It supports self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).
-This variant is compatible with Kubernetes 1.21, 1.22, and 1.23 clusters.
+This variant is compatible with Kubernetes 1.22, 1.23, and 1.24 clusters.

 ### aws-ecs-1: Amazon ECS container instance